up

 County-supported Capital Improvements Program

-• HOC County Guaranteed Bond Project that serves to identify the uses of County guaranteed HOC bonds for housing construction and permanent mortgage financing as well as coinsurance with appropriate Federal, State, and private insurers on HOC revenue bonds and notes issued to finance new or existing residential units.
+- HOC County Guaranteed Bond Project that serves to identify the uses of County guaranteed HOC bonds for housing construction and permanent mortgage financing as well as coinsurance with appropriate Federal, State, and private insurers on HOC revenue bonds and notes issued to finance new or existing residential units.

-• The HOC MPDU/Property Acquisition Fund is a revolving loan fund which authorizes HOC to utilize up to $12.5 million at any one time for: (a) interim financing, including cost of acquisition and finishing by HOC, of MPDUs as permitted in Chapter 25A of the Montgomery County Code, provided that the unit is used in tandem with a Federal, State, or local subsidy program and is developed to provide housing to low- and-moderate-income households; and (b) planning, acquisition, and improvement of sites and/or existing properties for low and-moderate-income, single, or multifamily housing facilities, which are to be owned and operated by HOC or its designee.
+- The HOC MPDU/Property Acquisition Fund is a revolving loan fund which authorizes HOC to utilize up to $12.5 million at any one time for: (a) interim financing, including cost of acquisition and finishing by HOC, of MPDUs as permitted in Chapter 25A of the Montgomery County Code, provided that the unit is used in tandem with a Federal, State, or local subsidy program and is developed to provide housing to low- and-moderate-income households; and (b) planning, acquisition, and improvement of sites and/or existing properties for low and-moderate-income, single, or multifamily housing facilities, which are to be owned and operated by HOC or its designee.

-• The HOC Opportunity Housing Development Fund is a revolving loan fund from which HOC is authorized to use up to $4.5 million at any one time to temporarily cover project planning, site improvements, building construction loan guarantees, construction financing, short-term financing (including second trusts), insurance for permanent financing, notes and bonds, and associated professional and financing fees for housing developments undertaken by HOC or its designees.
+- The HOC Opportunity Housing Development Fund is a revolving loan fund from which HOC is authorized to use up to $4.5 million at any one time to temporarily cover project planning, site improvements, building construction loan guarantees, construction financing, short-term financing (including second trusts), insurance for permanent financing, notes and bonds, and associated professional and financing fees for housing developments undertaken by HOC or its designees.

-• The Supplemental Funds for Deeply Subsidized or Affordable HOC Owned Units project provides funding for capital improvements for deeply subsidized and affordable HOC owned units to for activities including replacement of roofs, windows and doors; improvements to unit interiors such as kitchen and bathroom modernization; replacement of major mechanical, electrical, and plumbing systems and equipment; appliance replacement; life-safety improvements; site improvements such as fencing, site lighting, landscaping, and sidewalk and parking lot replacement.
+- The Supplemental Funds for Deeply Subsidized or Affordable HOC Owned Units project provides funding for capital improvements for deeply subsidized and affordable HOC owned units to for activities including replacement of roofs, windows and doors; improvements to unit interiors such as kitchen and bathroom modernization; replacement of major mechanical, electrical, plumbing systems and equipment; appliance replacement; life-safety improvements; site improvements such as fencing, site lighting, landscaping, and sidewalk and parking lot replacement.

 Payment in Lieu of Taxes program

-The County provides a payment in lieu of taxes ("PILOT") to HOC owned and controlled properties in furtherance of HOC's mission to preserve and expand the County's inventory of affordable housing.
+- The County provides a payment in lieu of taxes ("PILOT") to HOC-owned and controlled properties in furtherance of HOC's mission to preserve and expand the County's inventory of affordable housing.
 It also allows HOC to provide increased affordability on a permanent basis on newly acquired and newly constructed communities, which is a major annual source of net new affordable housing units in the County.

-The PILOT also allows HOC to ensure its properties receive sufficient reinvestment to eliminate deferred maintenance and have adequate operating budgets to properly maintain the communities.
+- The PILOT also allows HOC to ensure its properties receive sufficient reinvestment to eliminate deferred maintenance and have adequate operating budgets to properly maintain the communities.